xbydsl/HS2VR/README.md

 Gimbal Tool (err, rotatory icon thingy)
 - Press grip or A button and rotate controller to rotate view.
 Allows full 3d rotation rather than just the y rotation of the warp tool

+Camera Tool - Studio Only (cam icon) (combines grip/A move of Warp Tool but swaps the actual warping for HS2 camera selection controls)
+- Press trigger to switch through the camera presets (the 1-10 camera buttons)
+- Long press trigger (hold for 1/2 second or more and release) to reverse switch through camera presets
+- Press touchpad/touchstick button to cycle through Scene (object) cameras (the dropdown camera box) - last selection will return normal camera control (clear selection)
+- Long press touchpad/touchstick (hold for 1/2 second or more and release) to reverse cycle through Scene (object) cameras (the dropdown camera box)
+- Use Grip/A to move camera (like warp tool)
+- When Scene/Object camera is engaged - Use Grip/A to fly the camera around (note: actually moves the camera object - so it'll permanently reposition it)

+Tool Selection:
+- In VRSettings.xml (run once with latest code to update the file with new options) you can select which tools are assigned to which controllers and in which order they appear.
+Leave a tool out entirely if you don't want it.

 # Known Issues